top of page

 Braces: A Supportive Aid for Lumbar Spinal Stenosis

-Braces, akin to elastic corsets, can be highly beneficial for patients suffering from Lumbar Spinal Stenosis, particularly during symptom flare-ups.
-The brace restricts side-to-side bending and repetitive motion frequency, thereby reducing nerve root irritation, a potential source of radiating pain.
-In addition to aiding the patient in staying active while minimizing re-injury risks, braces can improve sleep quality by maintaining the spine in a neutral position.
+Much like elastic corsets, braces can offer significant relief during Lumbar Spinal Stenosis flare-ups.
+By limiting side-to-side bending and repetitive motions, braces help reduce nerve root irritation, which can cause radiating pain.
+They also support staying active while minimizing the risk of re-injury and can improve sleep quality by keeping the spine in a neutral position.

 Walking Aids: Temporary Support, Not a Permanent Crutch